High School Summer Study and Travel FAQs

 Where will students stay overseas?

-Participants and staff stay in nice hotels in safe neighborhoods which we have used continuously for the last 15 years.
-Our staff is experienced and familiar with the places we visit and stay.
+Participants and staff stay in quality hotels in safe neighborhoods which we have used continuously for more than a decade.

 Who leads the trips overseas?

-The director of the tour program has 30 years of experience leading adult and student trips in Europe.
+The director of the tour program has decades of experience leading adult and student trips in Europe.

 How do students travel overseas?